Jailed Iranian activist Narges Mohammadi wins the Nobel Peace Prize for fighting women's oppression

 Jailed Iranian activist Narges Mohammadi wins the Nobel Peace Prize for fighting women’s oppression

-OSLO, Norway (AP) — Imprisoned activist Narges Mohammadi, who has campaigned for women’s rights, democracy and against the death penalty in Iran for years, won the Nobel Peace Prize on Friday.
+Imprisoned Iranian activist Narges Mohammadi won the Nobel Peace Prize on Friday in recognition of her tireless campaigning for women’s rights and democracy and against the death penalty.

-Mohammadi, 51, has done her work despite facing numerous arrests and spending years behind bars for her activism.
+Mohammadi, 51, has kept up her activism despite numerous arrests by Iranian authorities and spending years behind bars.

-Reiss-Andersen said Mohammadi has been imprisoned 13 times and convicted five times.
-In total, she has been sentenced to 31 years in prison.
+She has been held at Tehran’s notorious Evin Prison, whose inmates include those with Western ties and political prisoners.

+“The women of Iran have been an inspiration for the world.
+Their courage and determination in the face of reprisals, intimidation, violence and detention have been remarkable,” said Ravina Shamdasani, spokeswoman for the U.N. human rights office in Geneva.
+“We call for her release and the release of all other human rights defenders detained in Iran.”

-She is the 19th woman to win the Nobel Peace Prize and the second Iranian woman, after human rights activist Shirin Ebadi won the award in 2003.
+Mohammadi is the 19th woman to win the Nobel Peace Prize and the second Iranian woman, after human rights activist Shirin Ebadi won the award in 2003

+It’s the fifth time in the 122-year history of the awards that the peace prize has been given to someone who is in prison or under house arrest.
+Last year, the top human rights advocate in Belarus, Ales Bialiatski, was among the winners.
+He remains imprisoned.

 Mohammadi was behind bars for the recent protests over the death of 22-year-old Mahsa Amini in police custody.
 That sparked one of the most intense challenges ever to Iran’s theocracy.
 More than 500 people were killed in a heavy security crackdown while over 22,000 others were arrested.

-From behind bars, Mohammadi contributed an opinion piece for The New York Times.
+From behind bars, she contributed an opinion piece for The New York Times.

 “What the government may not understand is that the more of us they lock up, the stronger we become,” she wrote.

-There was no immediate reaction from Iranian state television and other state-controlled media.
-Some semiofficial news agencies acknowledged Mohammadi’s win in online messages, citing foreign press reports.
+Fars is believed to be close to Iran’s hard-line paramilitary Revolutionary Guard, which answers only to Supreme Leader Ayatollah Ali Khamenei.

+Abuse in Iranian prisons — something Mohammadi has campaigned against both outside of and behind bars — has been widely reported by the U.N. and human rights groups.

 Before being jailed, Mohammadi was vice president of the banned Defenders of Human Rights Center in Iran.
-She has been close to Ebadi, who founded the center.
+Ebadi, who Mohammadi is close to, founded the center.

 The choice “is a tribute to her courage and that of countless women and girls who have poured out into the streets of Iran and faced down one of the world’s most brutal and stubborn regimes, risking their lives to demand their rights,” PEN America CEO Suzanne Nossel said in a statement.